-The image of the Madonna enfolding the faithful under her protective cloak is known as the “Madonna of Mercy.”
-The term refers to the Virgin Mary’s role in Catholic theology as an intercessor, always ready to plead to Christ for mercy on behalf of those in physical or spiritual distress.
-In the Middle Ages, the subject was especially popular among members of monastic orders and charitable lay fraternities.
-In this sculpture, the Madonna shelters members of the spiritual estate: a pope, a cardinal, and a bishop can be identified by their distinctive hats.
-On the other side are representatives of the secular estate, including an emperor and knights.
-Held high in Mary’s arms, the Christ Child makes a gesture of blessing and holds an apple, symbolizing his role as the “New Adam” who redeems humankind from the consequences of sin.
+This sculpture depicts the Virgin Mary sheltering members of the spiritual estate on one side of her cloak: a pope, a cardinal, and a bishop can be identified by their distinctive hats.
+On the other side are members of the secular estate, including an emperor and knights.
+Held up high against his mother’s chest and shoulder, the Christ Child makes a gesture of blessing and holds an apple.
+The apple symbolizes his role as the “New Adam” who saves humankind from the consequences of sin.

 tags: symbolism, pattern, ritual, power, order, meaning, interdependence